erica-prog/Airbnb-factors-prices-project/README.md

 2. Multiple Regression

 - ``host_total_listings_count``: number of listings owned and operated by a single host.
 This shows how experienced the host is when setting prices.
 Therefore, it will be a strong comparison when predicting prices for certain situations.
 - ``neighbourhood_cleansed_Cat``: this is where the location becomes important in predicting prices.
-For example, if the neighbourhood is in-demand, then raise the prices and if the neighbourhood is in less demand, then lower prices.
+For example, if the neighbourhood is in demand, then raise the prices and if the neighbourhood is in less demand, then lower prices.
 This was encoded into ordinal values.
 - ``room_type_Cat``: If the room offers an en-suite bathroom or a private balcony, it will help the rental property to stand out and this will affect the price.
 This was encoded into ordinal values.

 This multiple regression provides these  results: